microsoft/WhatTheHack/999-SAPonAzure/Student/01-SAP-Auto-Deployment.md

 ## Introduction

-This document introduces an automation tool for SAP Basis person on provision of (1) all necessary Azure infrastructure (compute/storage/network) (2) server configurations and SAP system installation.
+This document introduces an automation tool for SAP Basis persons on provision of (1) all necessary Azure infrastructure (compute/storage/network) (2) server configurations and SAP system installation.
 The tool is based on Terraform and Ansible script.

 ## Description